tomas302/tribute-page/README.md

 # Tribute Page

-A simple webpage that uses plain HTML and CSS to make a tribute to Nelson Mandela.
+A simple web page that uses plain HTML and CSS to make a tribute to Nelson Mandela.

 The idea for this project is part of the [freeCodeCamp curriculum](https://learn.freecodecamp.org/).